wohaco/despace/zz_space_bd.md

       - Satellite transportation, launch site activities
       - Satellite launch, satellite operation
       - Large Launcher.
 Customer’s satellite is launched via a piggy‑back launch as a secondary payload.
 Cost is cheaper compared to a dedicated launch.
       - ISS Refueling Mission.
-Customer’s satellite is transported to the International Space Station during the regular ISS refueling missions, & deployed from the Japanese Experimental Module “Kibo”.
+Customer’s sat is transported to the International Space Station during the regular ISS refueling missions, & deployed from the JP Experimental Module “Kibo”.
 The satellite is launched using, for example, [H2B](h2.md) launcher & carried to the ISS by [JAXA](zz_jaxa.md)’s refueling vehicle, HTV.
       - Small Launcher.
 Customer’s satellite is launched as a dedicated launch on a small launcher.
-The timing of the launch can be adjusted more felxibily, & satellite can be deployed into the desired orbit.
+The timing of the launch can be adjusted more felxibily, & sat can be deployed into the desired orbit.
    1. **ISS Experiment Service.** Thanks to the partnership with JAXA, Space BD provides opportunities to perform experiments on the ISS using various facilities in‑ & outside the ISS, & support the planning & management of the whole launch campaign of the test object.
-   1. **Broad support for the Utilization of Space.** Space BD provides the satellite launch services using various methods, & the ISS experimental services as a commercial service provider selected by JAXA.
-By combining these service, we will propose the optimal use of space according to our customers’ needs.
+   1. **Broad support for the Utilization of Space.** Space BD provides the sat launch services using various methods, & the ISS experimental services as a commercial service provider selected by JAXA.
+By combining these service, we’ll propose the optimal use of space according to our customers’ needs.
    1. **Integrated Procurement & Sales Service.** Space BD provides an integrated procurement & sales service ranging from identification of suitable components & parts, purchase negotiation, to logistics & delivery to support with customer’s development & manufacturing of space‑related equipment.
 We support a wide range of procurement, from single satellite parts to installation of large‑scale facilities such as environmental testing facilities.
    1. **Project‑Based Business Development Service.** We can lead & support development of new business ventures starting from project kick‑off to all the way to implementation.
 We have expertise in a wide range of ventures in the space industry, such as installation of large‑scale facilities, market research, overseas expansion support, etc., to ensure a successful project delivery.
       - Initial Assessment Phase.
 Assessment of business concept, Selection & coordination of partners, Pre‑marketing, Development of business plan, Verification of profitability.